 How is this different during the phase-in period for Reception children?

 During transition mornings, our lead lunchtime supervisor and the class lunchtime supervisors introduce themselves to the children so that they become familiar with them.
 On their first full day, the children will have their hot/cold dinner as they would do normally.
 Mrs Getlevog (our lead lunchtime supervisor) and the class lunchtime supervisors will go down prior to the lunchtime and go through the routine with the children.
 We try to ensure that we have extra lunchtime staff on these days to support our younger children during this transition phase.

 Where do they eat for hot lunches and sandwiches?

 Children in Reception and Year 1 eat their school lunches in the Lower School Hall.
 Children Year 2 eat their lunch in the Upper School Hall.

 What are the arrangements for lunchtime supervision?

 At the beginning of the year, children get to meet their designated lunchtime supervisors.
 We also display posters in classrooms with photos and names of the lunchtime supervisors.
 In Reception and Key Stage 1 there is one lunchtime supervisor per class and in Key Stage 2 there is one per year.
-Mrs Anjum is our lead lunchtime supervisor and Mrs Woodcock is the member of the senior leadership team with responsibility for lunchtime supervisors.
+Mrs Getlevog is our lead lunchtime supervisor and Mrs Woodcock is the member of the senior leadership team with responsibility for lunchtime supervisors.

 What happens if my child is not keen on the choices of food for that day?